Is Abstinence Forever Necessary In Recovery From Drug And Alcohol Addiction?

 The word “abstinence” can be a terrifying one for many people recovering from drug addiction.
 Rehab and recovery can be scary words, too.
 You may wonder: Is abstinence forever necessary in my recovery from drug or alcohol addiction?

-Rest assured that rehab, recovery, and abstinence are useful tools to to create your best self and are not scary after all.
+Rest assured that rehab, recovery, and abstinence are useful tools to create your best self and are not scary after all.
 While completely cutting something out of your life may seem impossible, abstinence is a great way to start living a happy and healthy life.

 Abstinence Versus Moderation